nswerner/handmade/NOTES.md

     - some logic to send two HTML requests in the event that a photo has been deleted
         - PATCH: used to add any photos
-        - PUT: used to set exactly how we want (i.e. exclude the deleted product picture) -OPEN- Need to validate the presence of atleast one picture and render errors in Product Form -OPEN- Add a Are you sure? (this action is final) prompt to end listings -OPEN- Will need to Refactor the Shop Manager Header to render based on the selection in the left nav;
+        - PUT: used to set exactly how we want (i.e. exclude the deleted product picture) -OPEN- Add a Are you sure? (this action is final) prompt to end listings -OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -OPEN- CART API SHOULD BE PRIVATE
--OPEN- Anticipating Very Long Product Titles will overrun the Shop Manager List Items -OPEN- When on any product page X besides 1, typing into search returns page X of Y -OPEN- If an item is in a cart and then the item is deleted from the shop manager, the cart api is non responsive and the cart is broken
--OPEN- CART API SHOULD BE PRIVATE